Wolfram von Richthofen: Move to the Crimea

 In the winter, 1941–1942, the stalemate on the north and central sectors was not mirrored in the south.
-Army Group South had overrun the Ukraine, were outside Rostov, considered the gate to the Caucasus and its rich oil fields, and had occupied most of the Crimea.
+Army Group South had overrun Ukraine, were outside Rostov, considered the gate to the Caucasus and its rich oil fields, and had occupied most of the Crimea.
 However, in December the Soviets made an amphibious landing at the Kerch Peninsula, on the extreme east coast of the Crimea.
 The landing threatened to cut off the German Eleventh Army commanded by Erich von Manstein, which were engaged in the siege of Sevastopol.
-On 31 March, Manstein laid down his plans and called his offensive Operation Trappenjagd (Bustard Hunt).
+On 31 March, Manstein laid down his plans and called his offensive Operation Trappenjagd ("Bustard Hunt").
 On 17 April, he demanded massed close support aviation for his offensive.
 Manstein turned to Richthofen and Fliegerkorps VIII, which had returned to the front after resting and refitting in Germany.
-The Crimean base allowed the Black Sea Fleet to continue operating against Axis shipping and it would also provide air bases for the VVS to attack the Romanian oil fields.
+The Crimean base allowed the Black Sea Fleet to continue operating against Axis shipping, and it would also provide air bases for the VVS to attack the Romanian oil fields.
 Hitler supported Manstein and called for the greatest possible concentration of air power to support the operation.

 Richthofen had arrived in Luneberg on 12 April, ready for a four-week period of leave.
-On 18 April he received a call from the Luftwaffe's Chief of the General Staff Hans Jeschonnek who informed him he was to leave for Kerch immediately.
+On 18 April he received a call from the Luftwaffe's Chief of the General Staff Hans Jeschonnek, who informed him he was to leave for Kerch immediately.
 He commented in his diary, "By order of the Führer, I must immediately leave again, to work at Kerch.
 Get there quickly and get everything started!
-Formal orders still to come".
-After meeting Hitler he wrote, "The Fuhrer insisted in a very respectful manner that I should take part at Kerch, because I'm the only person who can do the job".
-Hitler had a high opinion of Richthofen and believed the Corps' record, as a specialised close-support force, was unparalleled and would guarantee success.
+Formal orders still to come."
+After meeting Hitler he wrote, "The Fuhrer insisted in a very respectful manner that I should take part at Kerch, because I'm the only person who can do the job."
+Hitler had a high opinion of Richthofen, and believed the Corps' record as a specialised close-support force was unparalleled and would guarantee success.
 Richthofen was arrogant, aggressive and harsh, but he was a driven, pro-active, successful and influential tactical air commander.